yanik-recke/yanik-recke/README.md

-Hi, I'm a Dual Student of Business Informatics.
+Hi, I'm a dual student of Business Informatics.
 This is my github repository.